Welcome to Key to the City's page for

 The amount of surface water is 2.298 sq kilometers.

-The distance from Annapolis to Washington DC is 29 miles.
 The distance to the Maryland state capital is miles. (as the crow flies)

 Annapolis is positioned 38.97 degrees north of the equator and 76.50 degrees west of the prime meridian.